cssnr/stack-deploy-action/README.md

 # Contributing

+Contributions of all kinds are welcome, including updating this [README.md](https://github.com/cssnr/stack-deploy-action/blob/master/README.md).
 If you would like to submit a PR, please review the [CONTRIBUTING.md](#contributing-ov-file).

 To contribute to the [documentation site](https://docker-deploy.cssnr.com/) go to [cssnr/stack-deploy-docs](https://github.com/cssnr/stack-deploy-docs).